JUHI1511/Covid-Detection/README.md

 # Covid-19-detection-with-chest-scan
 In this project, we have applied deep learning for COVID-19 detection.
 We have applied four different deep learning models: CNN model, CNN model with regularization, CNN model with Image augmentation and Transfer learning model(VGG16) with image augmentation.Out of which I got best accuracy with vgg16 as 97%

-• Dataset of chest X-ray is downloaded from Kaggle.com and it is visualised for the proper understanding of the data before processing.
+*unordered Dataset of chest X-ray is downloaded from Kaggle.com and it is visualised for the proper understanding of the data before processing.
 Data augmentation is applied on the images so that it can effectively classify the covid-19 cases.
 • CNN is proposed for the detection of covid-19 and hence controls the fast spreading covid-19 cases.
 • Pre trained deep learning model that is transfer learning algorithm VGG-16 is used to increase the accuracy of the proposed mode